January – March

 We chatted to the band’s tour manager, Steve.
 He was kind of managing them too.
 He told us about the way that people would break open lamp posts to run the power for illegal raves in Manchester.

 When they played I was straight down the front, this wasn’t a Buzz Club headliner I was going to miss -as I often did – sorting out the finances.
 Of course they were incredible, but this wasn’t just loving every minute of a Stone Roses gig this was also thinking ‘I did this!’.
 That was a great feeling.

 I recently got sent this – their set list from that night, pretty much the first album.
 (Read a longer account of that Buzz Club here)

 On the 15th March, The Stone Roses played the Powerhaus in London and I went with my friend Marie Lou to see them.
 A wide grin on my face all night, not just knowing the words and loving the music, but knowing I’d put them on a few days previously.

 We moved up to London late in March and I started work at the Rock Garden in Covent Garden.
 Extremely exciting to be living and working in London.
 I would catch the bus to the Holloway Road and get the tube from there to Covent Garden.

-The first gig we went to as London residents was James, with the Inspiral Carpets supporting, at the Dominion on 22 March.
-I was on the guest list too, the first time I’d not bought a ticket for a gig!
+The first gig I went to as a London resident was James, with the Inspiral Carpets supporting, at the Dominion on 22 March.
+I was on the guest list too, the first time I’d not bought a ticket for a proper gig.

 26 March – Nigel Mansell wins the Brazilian Grand Prix.